LaudateCorpus1/antichrist-3/README.md

-# antichrist sms bobmer for android.Only russian numbers
+# Antichrist sms bobmer for android.ONLY RUSSIANS NUMBER
 Telegram channel of the developer of this bomber->https://t.me/antichristone